 The intertidal zone is where fat-bikes were meant to take riders, and this is the unique experience that Zoe can't get on any other type of bike.
 The world's highest tides provide ocean floor access that makes the Bay of Fundy a fat-biker's paradise.
 Despite the self-propelled power these bikes give their riders, Zoe warns, “Don’t rely on anyone, each person should be knowledgeable about the tides because you can get trapped against the cliffs.
 It's not a good place to be on an incoming tide."

 At Amazing Places like this, Zoe exclaims, “A perma-smile is guaranteed!”
-The Amazing Places Challenge is encouraging people to get out and visit all 50 Amazing Places in the Fundy Biosphere Reserve to celebrate Canada’s 150th birthday.
+The Amazing Places Challenge is encouraging people to get out and visit all 50 Amazing Places in the Fundy Biosphere Region to celebrate Canada’s 150th birthday.
 What better way to celebrate than to spend time on the land visiting the very “Canadian” Amazing Places.

 This article is the second of seven in the Amazing Places Challenge series.